nabekou29/js-i18n.nvim/README.md

   - [x] Jump to definition of translation resources
   - [x] Key completion
   - [x] Display translations for each language on hover
+  - [x] Show error when a translation for the key is not found
 - Library Support
   - [x] i18next
   - [x] react-i18next